MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

     }
     ```

-1. When target profile is set to **Unrestricted**, the gates displayed on the circuit correspond exactly to the quantum operations that are invoked in the Q# program.
+1. When target profile is set to **Unrestricted** or **QIR Adaptive RI**, the gates displayed on the circuit correspond exactly to the quantum operations that are invoked in the Q# program.

     :::image type="content" source="media/circuits-target-unrestricted.png" alt-text="Screenshot of quantum circuits when target profile is Unrestricted." lightbox="media/circuits-target-unrestricted.png":::

 1. When the target profile is **QIR base**, the circuit looks different.
-Since Base Profile targets don't allow qubit reuse after measurement, the measurement is now performed on an entangled qubit instead.
+Since Base profile targets don't allow qubit reuse after measurement, the measurement is now performed on an entangled qubit instead.
 Since `Reset` operation isn't a supported gate in Base Profile, it's dropped.
 The resulting circuit matches what would be run on hardware if this program is submitted to Azure Quantum with this target profile.

     :::image type="content" source="media/circuits-target-base.png" alt-text="Screenshot of quantum circuits when target profile is QIR base." lightbox="media/circuits-target-base.png":::